jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 ----

-This is how to pass values from tests to programs
+I want to test passing values from tests to programs

 *********************************************************************************
 test_passing_a_string